 Justwealth runs off the motto “investing the way it should be”.
 This Canadian robo advisor prides themselves in offering a diverse selection of investment services that are convenient, affordable, and fit the needs of their clients.
 In this Justwealth review, I’m going to help you determine if they are the right robo advisor for your needs.

-Bonus: Money We Have readers can take advantage of a $50 bonus when you sign up for Justwealth through my referral link.
+Bonus: Money We Have readers can get up to $500 for free when you sign up for Justwealth through my referral link.

 Justwealth has a variety of accounts to choose from including the following: